dmlc/minpy/docs/tutorial/rnn_tutorial/rnn_tutorial.rst

 This tutorial describes how to implement recurrent neural network (RNN) on MinPy.
-Since RNN has different architecture compared to traditional pipelines, it is hard to implement on many machine learning system.
+Since RNN has different architecture compared to traditional pipelines, it is hard to be implemented on many machine learning systems.
 MinPy simplifies RNN implementation by its focus on imperative programming.
 This tutorial will explain how RNN can be implemented easily on MinPy.